Global Glacier Initiative Inc is a Wyoming, USA non-profit corporation with 501(c)(3) tax exempt status as a public charity.

 Founded in 2021, the Global Glacier Initiative is an extension of a personal mission that transpired over a five year period of time.

 Starting with the glaciers of the American Rockies and later spreading to the recently melted cirques of the Pyrenees and then onto the stirring glaciers of the Swiss and French Alps, a Piper PA-11 Cub Special, built in 1949, was flown to these locales to collect photographs before glaciers disappear.
-In 2021, a more capable Piper PA-18 Super Cub was added to the fleet, where it was used to photograph the glaciers of Southern Norway.
+In 2021, a more capable Piper PA-18 Super Cub was added to the fleet, where it was used to photograph the glaciers of mainland Norway and Sweden.

-From a personal mission, that grew into the founding creed of the Initiative, to “get them before they are gone,” an act to preserve images for mankind, aid in scientific discovery, and increase climate change awareness.
+From a personal mission, that grew into the founding creed of the Initiative, to “get them before they are gone."

 image